F.A.Q. By New Players

 Q: What kind of people LARP?

 A: There are many different kinds of LARP players.
-We have players who are high school and college students, teachers, nurses, engineers, doctors, ministers, and everything in between.
-The majority of our core staff are adult professionals, many of which also have children.
+The majority of our core staff are adult professionals, many of whom also have children.

 Q: I have more questions, can I contact someone?